andreihar/api_documentation/docs/source/reference.rst

    .. py:method:: convert_point_dimension(elevation):

-      Converts a 3D point to a 2D if elevation is set to None.
+      Convert a 3D point to a 2D if elevation is set to None.

-      Converts a 2D point to a 3D if elevation is set to integer.
+      Convert a 2D point to a 3D if elevation is set to integer.

+      Returns the converted instance of the Point class.

       :param elevation: elevation value of the point coordinates.
       :type elevation: int or None
       :return: modified geographic point
-      :type return: Point
+      :rtype: Point

       >>> point2d = Point(51.5072, -0.1276)
       >>> point2d.get_point_coordinates()